UK PM Johnson stable after second night in intensive care battling COVID-19

 Britain was in no position to lift the shutdown as the peak of the outbreak was still over a week away, London Mayor Sadiq Khan said.
 "We are nowhere near lifting the lockdown," Khan said.

 ACTING PM RAAB?
-Johnson was breathing without any assistance and had not required respiratory support, said Raab, who insisted that Johnson remained the boss.
+Johnson was breathing without any assistance and had not required respiratory support, said Raab, who said the prime minister, whom he described as "a fighter", remained in charge.

 There are few precedents in British history of a prime minister being incapacitated at a time of major crisis, though Winston Churchill suffered a stroke while in office in 1953 and Tony Blair twice underwent heart treatment in the 2000s.
 Johnson has delegated some authority to Raab, who was appointed foreign minister less than a year ago, though any major decisions - such as when to lift the lockdown - would in effect need the blessing of Johnson's cabinet.

-"He’s a fighter, and he’ll be back at the helm leading us through this crisis in short order," Raab said on Tuesday.
-"His team will not blink, and we will not flinch from the task at hand at this crucial moment."
 Britain's uncodified constitution - an unwieldy collection of sometimes ancient and contradictory precedents - offers no clear, formal "Plan B".
 In essence, it is the prime minister's call and, if he is incapacitated, then up to cabinet to decide.

-Finance minister Rishi Sunak, a 39-year old former Goldman Sachs banker, would deputise should Raab become incapacitated.
+Raab said ministers had "very clear directions, very clear instructions" from Johnson but it was not clear what would happen if crucial decisions needed to be made which strayed from the approved plan.

+Michael Heseltine, who served as deputy prime minister to John Major in the 1990s, told the Telegraph Raab's position needed to be clarified.
+Former Foreign Secretary Malcolm Rifkind said most major decisions over the coronavirus strategy had been taken with the important exception of whether or not to ease the lockdown, a call that will need to be made in the next week or soon after.

+"That is not just a medical judgment.
+It has to be a balance between the medical considerations and the consequences of leaving the whole economy shut down," Rifkind told BBC TV.
+While such a decision would be made by cabinet even if Johnson were not unwell, he said Britain's prime minister had authority and sway as the "primus inter pares" - Latin for "first among equals".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)